twitchard/blog/posts/2022-08-30-system-dynamics-schmystem-dynamics.markdown

 I have [ranted previously](2020-03-28-against-process.html) against scrum-like practices, e.g. grooming the backlog, and ascribed them to a flawed, implicit mental model of "software teams are job schedulers".

 The more sophisticated version of "software teams are job schedulers" is "software teams are system dynamics problems".
 You actually see this stated explicitly quite a bit: software thought leaders attempting to use [queueing theory](https://www.lostconsultants.com/2019/11/20/littles-law-applied-in-agile-software-development/), [diagrams](https://lethain.com/systems-thinking/), and [equations](https://codahale.com/work-is-work/), [even](https://lethain.com/limiting-wip/) [simulations](https://twitter.com/michelgrootjans/status/1431653674024046593) to make arguments about software engineering organizations.
 I understand this: we're engineers.
 We like to build things.
-A system dynamics model let's you argue by building something.
+A system dynamics model lets you argue by building something.

 I like this style of argument.
 It's explicit, engaging.
 It can be visual, or even interactive!
 Some of the best, most thoughtful writing about software teams comes from people arguing in this style.

+But!
 The trouble is when we give credence to an argument from a system dynamics model because its framing appeals to our aesthetic tastes, not because the story it tells about software engineering is actually plausible in light of our experience and knowledge.

 How about an example?
 Take [this post](https://lethain.com/systems-thinking/) by Will Larson (author of "An Elegant Puzzle", which I recommend).
 He draws a stocks and flows diagram,